JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Analysis

 The detection efficiencies under each selection criterion are listed in Table \ref{tab:eff}, where the numbers of the remaining backgrounds are also shown, from which the elimination power of each criterion can be found.
-After applying these criteria, the total efficiency for \PD is estimated to be $36.9\%$, while only one event in sample 1 is remained from the simulated 160 k \AN events (corresponding to an exposure time of 44.5 years).
+After applying these criteria, the total efficiency for \PD is estimated to be $36.9\%$, while only one event in sample 1 remains from the simulated 160 k \AN events (corresponding to an exposure of 890 kton-years or exposure time of 44.5 years on JUNO site).
+Since the volume cut in the basic selections provides a selection efficiency of 96.6\% to the total efficiency, it will not be counted in the exposure mass calculation.
 The three samples contribute to $27.4\%$, $7.3\%$ and $2.2\%$ of the detection efficiencies, respectively.
 Considering the statistical error and the weighting value which accounts for the oscillation probability, the background level corresponds to 0.2 events which has been scaled to 10 years data taking of JUNO.